Skip to main content

 Technical Analysis

-The vulnerability CVE-2026-27642 affects the Unified Data Management (UDM) component of free5gc, an open-source 5G core network project.
-Specifically, in versions up to and including 1.4.1, the UDM's Nudm_UEAU service improperly validates input in the supi parameter, allowing remote attackers to inject control characters such as %00 (null byte).
-This improper input validation triggers internal URL parsing errors within the net/url package, which does not accept control characters.
-These parsing errors cause the system to expose detailed error messages that reveal internal implementation details.
-Although this does not directly lead to code execution or data manipulation, the exposure of system-level error information can be leveraged by attackers for service fingerprinting and reconnaissance, aiding in crafting further attacks.
-The vulnerability requires no authentication or user interaction, making it remotely exploitable over the network.
-The issue is tracked under CWE-20 (Improper Input Validation).
-The free5gc project has addressed this vulnerability in pull request 75 for the udm component, but no direct workaround is available at the application level, emphasizing the need for patching.
+The vulnerability identified as CVE-2026-27642 affects the Unified Data Management (UDM) component of free5gc, an open-source 5G core network implementation.
+Specifically, in versions up to and including 1.4.1, the UDM's Nudm_UEAU service improperly validates input in the supi parameter, allowing remote attackers to inject control characters such as the null byte (%00).
+This improper input validation (classified under CWE-20) leads to internal URL parsing errors within the Go net/url package, which does not accept control characters.
+When such malformed input is processed, the system returns detailed error messages exposing internal parsing logic and error states.
+Although this does not directly lead to remote code execution or denial of service, the exposure of internal error details can facilitate service fingerprinting by attackers, aiding in reconnaissance and potentially enabling more targeted attacks.
+The vulnerability is remotely exploitable without authentication or user interaction, increasing its risk profile.
+The free5gc project has addressed this issue in a pull request (PR 75), but no direct application-level workarounds exist, making patching the primary mitigation strategy.
+The vulnerability has a CVSS v4.0 base score of 6.6, reflecting medium severity, with network attack vector, low attack complexity, and no privileges or user interaction required.

 Potential Impact